 Statements and Recommendations

-- Center for Children’s Law and Policy: Statement on Urgent Action Need for Youth Justice Professionals in the Wake of the COVID-19 Pandemic.
+- Center for Children’s Law and Policy (CCLP): Statement on Urgent Action Need for Youth Justice Professionals in the Wake of the COVID-19 Pandemic.

 - Statement from national expert Dr. Craig Haney on Physical and Emotional Impact of Incarcerating Youth During COVID-19.